 "Our dear little Maria was the greatest sufferer at this time, my illness depriving her of her usual nourishment, and neither a nurse nor a drop of milk could be procured in the village.
 By making presents to the jailers, I obtained leave for Mr. Judson to come out of prison, and take the emaciated creature around the village, to beg a little nourishment from those mothers who had young children.
 Her cries in the night were heart-rending, when it was impossible to supply her wants.
 I now began to think the very afflictions of Job had come upon me.
 When in health, I could bear the various trials and vicissitudes through which I was called to pass.
 But to be confined with sickness, and unable to assist those who were so dear to me, when in distress, was almost too much for me to bear; and had it not been for the consolations of religion, and an assured conviction that every additional trial was ordered by infinite love and mercy, I must have sunk under my accumulated sufferings.
 Sometimes our jailers seemed a little softened at our distress, and for several days together allowed Mr. Judson to come to the house, which was to me an unspeakable consolation.
 Then again they would be as iron-hearted in their demands, as though we were free from sufferings, and in affluent circumstances.
 The annoyance, the extortions, and oppressions, to which we were subject, during our six months residence in Oung-pen-la, are beyond enumeration or description.

 "It was some time after our arrival at Oung-pen-la, that we heard of the execution of the Pakan Woon, in consequence of which our lives were still preserved.
-For we afterwards ascertained, that the white foreigners had been sent to Oung-pen-la, for the express of sacrificing them, and that he himself intended witnessing the horrid scene.
+For we afterwards ascertained, that the white foreigners had been sent to Oung-pen-la, for the express purpose of sacrificing them, and that he himself intended witnessing the horrid scene.
 We had frequently heard of his intended arrival at Oung-pen-la; but we had no idea of his diabolical purposes.
 He had raised an army of fifty thousand men, (a tenth part of whose advanced pay was found in his house,) and expected to march against the English army in a short time, when he was suspected of high treason, and instantly executed without the least examination.
 Perhaps no death in Ava ever produced such universal rejoicings, as that of the Pakan Woon.
 We never, to this day, hear his name mentioned, but with an epithet of reproach or hatred.
 Another brother of the king was appointed to the command of the army now in readiness, but with no very sanguine expectations of success.
 Some weeks after the departure of these troops, two of the Woongyees were sent down for the purpose of negotiating.
 But not being successful, the queen's brother, the acting king of the country, was prevailed on to go.
 Great expectations were raised in consequence; but his cowardice induced him to encamp his detachment of the army at a great distance from the English, and even at a distance from the main body of the Burmese army, whose head-quarters were then at Maloun.
 Thus he effected nothing, though reports were continually reaching us, that peace was nearly concluded.